strosu/swapi/README.md

 The current implementation:
 - SingleRequestRateLimiterPolicy and AggregateRequestRateLimiterPolicy expose different rate limiting policies as `IRateLimiterPolicy` implementations
-- The partitioning algorithm is delegated to `IPartitionStrategy`
+- The partitioning algorithm is delegated to `IPartitionStrategy`.
+We can easily chose a different one, e.g. looking at the authorization token sent by the user (in case they are logged in).
 - each policy choses a different configuration for a SlidingWindowLimiter.
 The algorithm can be freely chosen here.
 - each `IRateLimiterPolicy` policy is registed with a name and applied by the controller at the appropriate level
+- the `RateLimitHeaderHelper` class attempts to add more relevant information to the response, e.g. when the user can retry (for the algorithms where this is deterministic).

 #### Error filtering
 ---

 - sets the appropriate return code for some cases (e.g. NotFoundException or ProxyRateLimitedException)
+- handles the cases when our rate limiting middleware allowed the request through, but the backplane rejected it with a 429.

 ### Next steps